Creepsky/creepHash/README.md

 Please note we're currently in Beta and the system is not 100% perfect yet.
 Give us your feedback so we can make it better.

-Go to freedomhash.com and download the Miner.
+Go to freedomhash.com and download the latest Miner (https://github.com/Creepsky/freeHash/releases).

 Select the Coin you wish to be paid in on the website and insert your address there.